A backflow preventer can be used to protect water supplies from toxic contamination or pollution as a result of backflow.

 It's important to have our fluid meter company take care of your backflow preventer testing on a routine basis so you can rest assured knowing that it's operating correctly.
 It's recommended that you have your backflow preventer tested regularly (once a year) so you know your location's water supply is safe.

-The Fluid Meter Service Corporation offers affordable backflow preventers for homes and businesses in the greater Austin, TX area.
+The Fluid Meter Service Corporation offers affordable backflow preventers for homes and businesses in the greater Austin area and nationwide.
 Do not hesitate to contact us for more information about buying a backflow preventer for your location.